richardpaulhudson/spacy_projects_multiprocessing/README.md

 ### 4.4 Managing console output

 In the proposed solution, console output from the **worker processes** is managed using a mutex to ensure that sections of output from different worker processes remain separate.
 On the other hand, the executed **subprocesses** know nothing about the workflow system and any subprocess could log anything to `stdout` or `stderr` at any time.
-It probably makes more sense to subprocesses to log to separate log files, but we have no way of stipulating this and they are quite at liberty to log to the console.
-There are two possible ways of managing such output from subprocesses, neither of which is ideal:
+It probably makes more sense for subprocesses to log to separate log files, but we have no way of stipulating this and they are quite at liberty to log to the console whenever they like.
+There are two possible ways of managing console output from subprocesses, neither of which is ideal:

+- Each subprocess logs directly to the console.
+This ensures console output is displayed in real time; however, console output from different subprocesses can get mixed up.
 - Each worker process stores the console output from its subprocess and returns it to the main process together with the return code so the main process can log it.
 This option is demonstrated by the script [example_queueing_with_output_management.py](https://github.com/richardpaulhudson/spacy_multiprocessing_arch/blob/main/example_queueing_with_output_management.py).
 It ensures that console output is displayed cleanly and separately for each subprocess, but also means that:

     - console output is not displayed in real time
     - console output is lost for killed commands in a group.
-This is not ideal, but is not necessarily a big problem because the console output for the command that **actually failed** and led to the other commands being killed — for the command that the user will want to investigate — will never be lost.
+This is not ideal, but is not necessarily a big problem because the console output for the command that **actually failed** and led to the other commands being killed — and this is the command that the user will usually want to investigate — will never be lost.
 I tried out various buffering and streaming options but could not find a way of capturing a process' pipe output before it dies.
 If somebody has one that is not too complex, though, that would obviously be great.

-- Each subprocess logs directly to the console.
-This ensures console output is displayed in real time; however, console output from different subprocesses can get mixed up.

-My suggestion is to make the first option the standard for `stdout` and the second option the standard for `stderr`.
-It must however be possible for users to override this standard in the project file and to choose the second option instead, e.g. because:
+My suggestion is to make the second option the standard for `stdout` and the first option the standard for `stderr`.
+It must however be possible for users to override this standard in the project file and to choose the first option for `stdout` instead, e.g. because:

 - it is necessary for debugging
 - they want to make sure output cannot be lost from commands in a group where another command fails